TheShortSpan

 Climbers place a value on first ascents.
 This value has consequences for the wider bouldering community as more and more bouldering is discovered for all to enjoy.
 However the golden age of exploration on this planet is over.
 The poles have been visited, Everest climbed.
 However the instinct to explore is still there, it's part of our natural curiosity to see some boulders up on a hill and wonder if they are any good.
 Maybe one damp day you decide to walk up to them and have a look, if they are good you get excited and come back as soon as possible and climb all you can.

-Big man on campus Al Sharan at Aughrish Head.
+Big man on campus Al Sarhan at Aughrish Head.

 Photo by Michael O'Dwyer.